-I loved creating and working with the first participants in the in-person workshops.
-I saw early on that there was something extremely special when women come together and create.
+I loved creating and working with the first participants during the in-person workshops.
+I saw early on that there was something extremely special when women came together to talk and create.

-But I knew within that I was being called to take this online to women around the world.
+In 2018, my heart was calling me to take this online to women from around the world.
 I was scared senseless and I had no idea how to do this, but within 6 months of talking about it, an answer came.

 The arts showed me the way with further learning and opening to new beginnings and friendships.
 Cosmic Smash Booking came into my life and it made so much sense for it to become part of my toolbox of therapeutic arts skills.

-Empowered Childless was born, I felt like I had given birth to something huge and with the virtual online retreat last year (Sept 2019) and 24 amazing guests supporting the cause to empower childless men and women I felt like I had come alive again.
+In 2019, Empowered Childlessness was born.
+I felt like I had given birth to something huge and with the virtual online retreat in Sept 2019 and 24 amazing guests supporting the cause to empower childless men and women.
+I felt like I had become alive again.

 Throughout the pandemic, Empowered Childlessness grew and I continued to facilitate Creative Healing Programs and Workshops, supporting other women to connect and heal through the therapeutic arts.